eventdata/ConfliBERT/README.md

 The 1st step is to preprocess the datasets into the required formats in [./data](https://github.com/eventdata/ConfliBERT/tree/main/data).

 <ol>
   <li>IndiaPoliceEvents_sentence_level for classfication tasks.
-The format for classification tasks is sentence + labels seperated by tabs.</li>
+The format is sentence + labels separated by tabs.</li>
   <li>re3d for NER tasks in CONLL format</li>
 </ol>